Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 Design/Implementation Notes:

-* This interface uses `libevent` (<http://libevent.org>).
+* This interface uses `libevent` (see <http://libevent.org>).
-  There is really no way around my picking the library without inverting the control flow, which leaves us with threads.
+  There is really no way around my picking the library without inverting the control flow, which would leave us forced to use threads.
-  However, the network internals are presented with a new interface ("gdp_ioevent") that masks the details and gives us an opportunity to swap out the implementation in the future.

 Documentation Notes: